 The audit committee of the board of directors is comprised of Messrs.
 Cline, Fram and Thompson, each of whom is an independent director.
-The audit committee acts pursuant to a formal charter adopted by the board, which is attached as Appendix A hereto.
+The audit committee acts pursuant to a formal charter adopted by the board, which is available on the Company's Web site at www.marchex.com.
 The audit committee reviews, with the Company's independent accountants, the scope and timing of the independent accountants' services, the independent accountants' report on the Company's consolidated financial statements following completion of the Company's audits, and the Company's internal accounting and financial control policies and procedures.
 In addition, the audit committee makes annual recommendations to the board of directors for the appointment of independent accountants for the ensuing year.
 The board has determined that each of the members of the audit committee qualifies as an "audit committee financial expert" as that term is defined in accordance with the Securities and Exchange Act of 1934 and the Sarbanes-Oxley Act of 2002 and that each also satisfies related Nasdaq finance or accounting experience requirements.
 Mr. Thompson currently serves as the chairman of the audit committee.
-In 2004, the audit committee held five regular meetings.
+In 2005, the audit committee held five regular meetings and took action by written consent on three occasions.